 All sessions are completed through online webinars held on Friday mornings from 10:00 AM-12:00 PM.
 Participants must have regular access to the internet and a computer with video/sound capabilities.

-15 weeks; the First 2 weeks of each module will start with an online webinar.
-The third week of a workshop you will have homework due and the opportunity to participate in a discussion group with a trained professional in that area of study.
+14 weeks.
+Every module has homework and the opportunity to participate in a discussion group with a trained professional in that area of study.

 Sessions will be recorded for participants to review at a later time if needed.

 VAFMA provided 3 needs-based scholarships — 1 full and 2 partial.
-Contact Kim Hutchinson for details.
+Email Kim Hutchinson outlining need.

 Checks will also be accepted.
 Enter the coupon code “Check” when registering and send your check to: